“The path to more diverse technical talent” report by Harvard Business Review Analytic Services and sponsored by Karat is now available. Read it here.

 What developer candidates need to know about the Karat interview.

-7 tips for software engineers, technical recruiters, and hiring managers
+Discover our best tried-and-tested 7 tips for software engineers, technical recruiters, and hiring managers looking to find their next great team member.

-Here are 7 tips for conducting a successful remote technical interview:
+Next are 7 tips for conducting a successful remote technical interview as outlined by our expert Interview Engineers:

 Use clear and kind verbal communication to build rapport with candidates by expressing empathy and providing verbal support.
 Ask if there are follow-up questions, and clearly articulate what competencies are being tested.